aMytho/GlimBoi-Docs/content/docs/media/overlay.md

 ### Overlay Settings

-The overlay recieves info from websockets.
+The overlay receives info from websockets.
 Glimboi hosts a websocket server on `localhost:3000`.
-The overlay connects to it and recieves messages from the server.
+The overlay connects to it and receives messages from the server.
 The message usually contains a filepath to the media that needs to be activated as well as the various media settings associated with it.
 We can customize some details of the media server.
 You should only do this if you have to.
 This is common requirement for multi PC setups.

 Press the "Overlay Settings" button.
 This allows you to change the host and port of the server.